 What's at Stake

-Because utility profits are often tied to how much power is sold, most utilities have a financial disincentive to save energy.
-Earthjustice took action to decouple the profits of a Pacific NW utility from its sales and in 2013, an agreement was reached that helps Washington’s largest utility increase its energy efficiency savings.
+Earthjustice took action to decouple the profits of a Pacific NW utility from its sales, paving the way for the reduction of fossil fuel use and increased energy efficiency.
+In 2013, an agreement was reached that helps Washington’s largest utility increase its energy efficiency savings.

 The utilities that supply electricity to consumers typically have a financial disincentive to be energy efficient.
 They get paid based on how much power they sell, so if they sell less power by increasing energy efficiency, profits drop.